getsentry/sentry-docs/src/collections/_documentation/cli/configuration.md

 export SENTRY_AUTH_TOKEN=your-auth-token
 ```

-Alternatively, you can provide the `--auth-token` command line parameter whenever you invoke _sentry-cli_ or add it to your _.sentryclirc_ config file.
+Alternatively, you can provide the `--auth-token` command line parameter whenever you invoke `sentry-cli` or add it to your _.sentryclirc_ config file.

-By default `sentry-cli` will connect to sentry.io but for on-premise you can also sign in elsewhere:
+By default, `sentry-cli` will connect to sentry.io but for on-premise you can also sign in elsewhere:

 ```bash
 $ sentry-cli --url https://myserver.invalid/ login